From Sketch to Sole: How Handmade Shoes Are Made

 Why Handmade Leather Shoes Develop a Unique Patina Over Time

-One of its most cherished aspects is the unique patina they develop.
+One of its most cherished aspects is the unique patina it develops.
 This natural aging process is a sign of quality leather and is highly prized among enthusiasts.
 As the shoes are worn, they acquire a character and beauty that factory-made shoes cannot replicate.
 The patina that forms over time is a testament to the wearer's journey, making each pair a personalized artifact of their lifestyle.

 The Cutting and Preparation Phase